$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Introduction and main results about integrable systems

 \subsection{Main results about integrable systems: Theorems \ref{thm:integrable}, \ref{thm:num-integrable} and \ref{thm:num-integrable2}}

-The notions of $p$-adic analytic function and of critical point of a $p$-adic analytic function are reviewed in Appendix \ref{sec:critical}.
-For the case of integrable systems the notion of non-degenerate critical point is an extension of the definition for the case of $\Qp$-valued functions (this is explained in Definition \ref{def:nondeg}).

-In order to state our classifications we need to define the following special sets of numbers.
 Recall that a \emph{quadratic residue modulo $p$} is an integer which is congruent to a perfect square modulo $p$; if this does not hold, then the integer is called a \emph{quadratic non-residue\footnote{For any prime $p>2$, the number of quadratic non-residues modulo $p$ is $(p-1)/2$.
 For example, if $p=17$, the quadratic non-residues modulo $17$ are $3,5,6,7,10,11,12$ and $14$.} modulo $p$.} Quadratic non-residues play a crucial role in our main theorems, for which we will need the following definition.

 \begin{definition}[Non-residue sets and coefficient functions] \letpprime.
 If $p\equiv 1\mod 4$, let $c_0$ be the smallest quadratic non-residue modulo $p$.
 We define the \emph{non-residue sets}

 We also define the \emph{coefficient functions} $\mathcal{C}_i^k:Y_p\times(\Qp)^4\to\Qp$ and $\mathcal{D}_i^k:Y_p\times(\Qp)^4\to\Qp$, for $k\in\{1,2\}$, $i\in\{0,1,2\}$, by